simoore/cantilever-optimizer/README.md

 and topologies create the class with the appropriate interface and modify the functions in `main_deap.py` called `init_problem()` and `init_topology()` to link the classes with a keyword.

-After the problem has executed, the following files are generated
 * ``

 # Problems

-Problems prefixed by `new-` have a fixed mesh size but the cantilever tip can change locations.
-Otherwise, the tip location is fixed and the mesh size changes.

 ## API for Problem Classes